 The advantages of our in-office Dornier® endovenous laser vein treatment are:

-*You can resume activities the same or next day
+*You can resume activities the same or the next day

 *Little or no side effects

 Varicose Vein Treatment Options

-Varicose veins are enlarged dilated veins carrying stagnant blood that can be prone to clotting..
+Varicose veins are enlarged dilated veins carrying stagnant blood that can be prone to clotting.
 This enlargement is caused by venous valvular reflux.
 Our Dornier® endovenous laser treatment is used to correct venous valvular reflux (failure) by closing the diseased vein and re-routing blood to a healthy vein.
-Walking is encouraged immediately following the procedure and you can return to work the same or next day.
-This procedure has proven to be highly effective for the treatment of venus reflux with a reported 95-97% success rate at a 12 month follow-up!
-A diagnostic duplex dopler ultra sound test is done by Dr. Merkel to determine the root cause and develop your best plan to treat the bad veins.
+Walking is encouraged immediately following the procedure and you can return to work the same or the next day.
+This procedure has proven to be highly effective for the treatment of venous reflux with a reported 95-97% success rate at a 12 month follow-up!
+A diagnostic duplex doppler ultrasound test is done by Dr. Merkel to determine the root cause and develop your best plan to treat the bad veins.

 Spider Vein Treatment Options

 Spider veins are small blue or red vessels that appear near the surface of the skin.
 They appear mainly on the legs and face.
 They are branches of the larger internal varicose veins.
 We have several different methods for treating spider veins.
 If the Dornier® laser is used, the laser energy is absorbed into the vessel through the skin, eliminating blood flow through the vein.
 Immediately following treatment, your veins appear similar in appearance to a scratch and they later close off altogether.
-The length and number of treatments varies depending on your condition.
+The length and number of treatments vary depending on your condition.